Crash Holly: Mattitude Follower (2002–2003)

-NWA Total Nonstop Action; independent circuit (2003)
+Total Nonstop Action Wrestling (2003)

 Lockwood signed a contract with NWA Total Nonstop Action in July 2003 and debuted as "Mad Mikey" on July 23, accepting an open challenge from Elix Skipper and losing the match.
 Mad Mikey was angry at many things, on which he elaborated in promos.
-He wrestled on nine NWA-TNA weekly PPVs, lastly on October 1.
+On August 10 episode TNA Xplosion, Mikey defeated Damien Adams. on the August 17 episode Xplosion, Mikey defeated Austin Aries. on the August 24 episode Xplosion, Mikey defeated Alter Boy Luke. on the August 31 episode of Xplosion, Mikey defeated Lazz.
+On The September 3 NWA-TNA, Mikey defeated Lazz.
+On the September 17 NWA-TNA, Mikey and Shark Boy lost to Simon Diamond and Johnny Swinger failing to win the NWA World Tag Team Championship.
+On the October 1 NWA-TNA, Mikey and Shark Boy lost to Sonny Siaki and Ekmo in his last match for TNA.

+Independent circuit (2003)

 He briefly wrestled for Pro Wrestling Iron in Hayward, California.
 On November 1, 2003, Mad Mikey and Rory Fox defeated Quiten Lee and The Human Time Bomb with Ricky Steamboat as the special guest referee for the Heartland Wrestling Association in what turned out to be Lockwood's final match.

 Personal life

 Lockwood met his wife, Christeena Wheeler, when she escorted Mark Henry to the ring at Unforgiven 1999, in Charlotte, North Carolina.
 They married on New Year's Eve, 1999.
 The couple had one child together, a daughter.
 In 2002, he opened "Crash Holly's School of Professional Wrestling" in Salisbury, North Carolina, where Wheeler grew up.